Boulder’s assault weapons ban, meant to stop mass shootings, was blocked 10 days before grocery store attack

 On March 12, Boulder County District Judge Andrew Hartman sided with the plaintiffs, saying that, according to a 2003 Colorado state law, cities and counties cannot restrict guns that are otherwise legal under federal and state law.

 The “need for statewide uniformity favors the state’s interest in regulating assault weapons,” Hartman wrote.
-He said Boulder’s ordinance could “create a ripple effect across the state” by encouraging other municipalities to pass their own bans.
+He said Boulder’s ordinance “could create a ripple effect across the state” by encouraging other municipalities to pass their own bans.

 The National Rifle Association cheered the ruling on Twitter last week, noting that its lobbying arm had supported the lawsuit against the ban.